bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 each sample.

 | After editing the relevant config.yaml file sections you can execute the
  variant_calling script (while in the tutorial_dataset folder) with:
 | :code:`bash variant_calling.sh`

+| Alternatively, you can run this jupyter script:
+| :code:`bash start_jupyter.sh`
+Click the 'Analysis' folder, and click the 'variant_calling.ipynb' file.
+Follow the instructions in the notebook.

 Interpreting the variant calling
 --------------------------------